temporalio/sdk-ruby/README.md

 For any long-running activity using this approach it is recommended to periodically check `activity.cancelled?` flag and respond accordingly.

+Please note that your activities can also get cancelled during a worker shutdown process ([if configured accordingly](#worker-shutdown)).

 ## Dev Setup